emmajanedrews/base-template/_posts/2017-10-30-things-to-know-about-flood-insurance.md

 {% include pullquote.html %}

 Being from New Orleans and having to go through Hurricane Katrina, I have deep sympathy for all of our friends in Houston and Florida. **I’ve learned from first-hand experience that the biggest floods tend to happen in non-flood zones.** Even if your home isn’t in one, I encourage you to at least have a conversation with your insurance professional about what exactly your policy covers.
 Many of them don’t protect against water damage at all.
-If you need a recommendation for a great insurance agent, I’d be happy to provide it.

 If you have any questions in the meantime or if you know anyone looking to buy a home in the near future, don’t hesitate to reach out and give me a call or send me an email.
 I look forward to hearing from you soon.